Russian filtration camps for Ukrainians: "Filtration" and interrogation

-During filtration, detainees are photographed, fingerprinted, interrogated, and the contents of their phones are examined.
+During filtration, detainees are photographed, fingerprinted, and interrogated, and the contents of their phones are examined.
 They undergo detailed interrogations about personal background, family ties, and political views and allegiances.
 Detainees are questioned about whether they know anyone serving in the Ukrainian army.
 Detainees are asked about their political views and any ties to the Azov Regiment.
-Men and in some instances women are strip-searched to be examined for Ukrainian nationalist tattoos.
-During "filtration", men have been subjected to inspections looking for possible signs of bruising from body armour or rifle use.
+Men and, in some instances, women are strip-searched to be examined for Ukrainian nationalist tattoos.
+During "filtration," men have been subjected to inspections looking for possible signs of bruising from body armour or rifle use.
 Officials involved in the "filtration" process have said that the collected information is used to populate a database.

 "Filtration" usually ends in one of two ways: either the detainee is given a document certifying that they have passed filtration, or they are detained for further interrogation.
-Even after passing "filtration", some men are interrogated again during their passage from the filtration camp across areas under Russian control.
+Even after passing "filtration," some men are interrogated again during their passage from the filtration camp across areas under Russian control.
 Children are sometimes separated from their parents and separately transferred to Russia during filtration as part of the child abductions in the 2022 Russian invasion of Ukraine.

-According to the U.S. State Department, Ukrainians with affiliations with the Ukrainian armed forces, government, media, or civil society are "filtered" from the rest of the detainees, and subject to transfer to detention facilities where they reportedly face torture, and summary execution.
+According to the U.S. State Department, Ukrainians with affiliations with the Ukrainian armed forces, government, media, or civil society are "filtered" from the rest of the detainees and subject to transfer to detention facilities where they reportedly face torture and summary execution.

 Violence, torture, and killings

-Detainees perceived as having ties to the Ukrainian armed forces or Ukrainian state, pro-Ukrainian and/or anti-Russian views are subject to maltreatment, arbitrary detention, torture, and forced disappearance.
+Detainees perceived as having ties to the Ukrainian armed forces or Ukrainian state and pro-Ukrainian and/or anti-Russian views are subject to maltreatment, arbitrary detention, torture, and forced disappearance.
 Beatings, torture with electricity, and killings have been reported by people interrogated in the filtration camps.
 Women and girls are at risk of sexual abuse.
 One witness said filtration camp staff forced detainees to give false testimony (blame Ukraine for destroying their homes) on camera.